jozsefkovacsacc/bevel/examples/supplychain-app/configuration/README.md

 To run the playbooks and deploy the APIs, following are the pre-requisites
 1. Ansible and Git are required to be setup on the machine.
-2. The DLT network setup should be complete using Hyperledger Bevel, which includes the GitOps setup.
+2. The DLT network setup should be complete using the Blockchain Automation Framework, which includes the GitOps setup.
 3. A complete input configuration file: *network.yaml* as described in **Step 1**.

 ## Playbook Description
 There are following playbooks.

+* `deploy-api.yaml` : Creates the value files for Corda springboot-server, Fabric REST-server and respective express-api and commits them into gitops repository.

-* `deploy-supplychain-app.yaml` : Deploys the Smart Contract/ Chaincode on a DLT network.
+* `deploy-supplychain-smartContract.yaml` : Deploys the Smart Contract on a Quorum node in an existing Quorum network using a javascript file.

 ## To Deploy the Supply-Chain APIs: